Ephellon/Twitch-Tools/README.md

 ### Chat & Messaging

+- *BetterTTV emotes* `off` &mdash; Allow the extension to use and display BTTV emotes
 - *Convert Emotes* `off` &mdash; *Currently under __Experimental Features__*
 - *Filter Messages* `on` &mdash; Remove messages across all channels
     - `text` &mdash; will remove all messages containing *text*